pmcder/fun-with-ldap/readme.md

 # Using an external LDAP server

-If you wish to use an external LDAP server rather than the embedded ldap server, set the property `ldap.useEmbedded=false` in application.properties
+* If you wish to use an external LDAP server rather than the embedded ldap server, set the property `ldap.useEmbedded=false` in application.properties

+* You will need to edit the `getContextSource()` method in SecurityConfiguration.java to have the correct values for your LDAP server.

 Thanks to the following resource on the configurations: [ldap authentication](https://www.jhipster.tech/tips/016_tip_ldap_authentication.html)

 For the ldap server, I used the following Docker image: [bitnami/openldap](https://hub.docker.com/r/bitnami/openldap/)

+Detailed instructions to come